Chicago Cubs 0-0

 CHC Cubs

-• Caleb Kilian (SP) Kilian suffered a Teres Major strain and will miss several months.
-He will begin the season on the 60-day injured list.
+• Caleb Kilian (SP) Kilian suffered a Teres Major strain and has been placed on the 60-day injured list.
+He is expected to return in July.
 03/07 · Out · Teres Major

 CHW White Sox

-• Matt Foster (RP) Foster is recovering from Tommy John surgery and is expected to miss the start of the 2024 MLB season.
+• Matt Foster (RP) Foster is recovering from Tommy John surgery and is expected to miss a significant portion of the 2024 season.
 03/30 · Out · Elbow

-• Jesse Scholtens (SP) Scholtens is dealing with an elbow injury and has been placed on the 60-day injured list.
-He will miss the 2024 MLB season.
+• Jesse Scholtens (SP) Scholtens is dealing with a right UCL tear and has been placed on the 60-day injured list.
+He will miss the entire 2024 season.
 02/27 · Out · Elbow